 WordPress is the most widely used CMS.
 However, most users encounter difficulties when optimizing WordPress for search engines.
-Considering that most of the users are first timers, they don’t have much experience with WordPress, they aren’t WordPress experts, they do not possess technical knowledge, or they lack the knowledge about SEO.
+Considering that most of the users are first-timers, they don’t have much experience with WordPress, they aren’t WordPress experts, they do not possess technical knowledge, or they lack SEO knowledge.

 This guide will teach you how to optimize WordPress for search engines.
 This WordPress SEO guide covers everything a blogger needs to know to optimize his or her blog for search engines: from the basics to technical details.

 - WordPress SEO Guide

 - Basic WordPress SEO Optimization

 - Technical Things Related to SEO in WordPress